aleksander-jachowicz-sp/ITF-documentation/docs/IntelliJFunc.md

 To upload an XML object(s) from your build to IIQ server, right-click on the xml file (containing the object), select ITF (1), Deploy Artifact (2) and select environment (3).
 ![deploy object 1.png](assets%2Fimages%2Fdeploy%20object%201.png)
-This option will only be available for files which are recognized as IdentityIQ XML object files.
+This option will only be available for files which are [recognized](#iiq-xml-object-files-recognition) as IdentityIQ XML object files.

-Once the object is correctly uploaded you will get a balloon confirmation.
+Once the object is correctly uploaded, you will get a balloon confirmation.
 ![deploy object confirm.png](assets%2Fimages%2Fdeploy%20object%20confirm.png)

 In a case or error during uploading, you will get a balloon error message with problem description.